-Table 3.2 SWA-HIS Level 2 derived data products in physical units

-Note 1: These are the possible time resolutions.
-For some periods in the solar wind, the highest time-resolution will not provide data with sufficient statistical accuracy.
-The best, most scientifically useful averaging intervals will be determined based on the counting accuracy achievable.

-Note 2: Data at this resolution corresponds to HIS Burst mode, which can only be run on average 1% of the time due to telemetry constraints.

-Note 3: These elements are more difficult to resolve.
-Appropriate time resolutions will be determined in flight.

-Note 4: Additional charge states may be produced during periods of high counting statistics.

 SWA L3 Data

 The SWA team may generate further L3 data products as required.
 At present these are still TBD.
 Possible data products that can be further generated from the L1 or L2 and auxiliary data files might include:

 EAS Pitch Angle Distributions generated from the Normal Mode 3D distributions with reference to the magnetic field direction (time resolution 100secs);